See Why People Don’t Click

 See how structure, clarity, and intent misalign.

-A rewritten version of your page you can actually work from.
+A better version of your page

 I immediately saw issues on the page that I’d completely missed, even after working on it for months.